Live Resin vs. Distillate: What’s the Difference?

 If you want a higher THC content, then distillate might be right for you.
 Another difference is the amount of terpenes preserved in each process.
 While live resin does contain terpenes, distillates do not.

 Live resin is a full-spectrum extract, while distillate is not.
-If you’re trying to decide between distillate vs live resin and want a comprehensive terpene profile, then live resin is probably right for you.
+If you’re trying to decide between distillate and live resin and want a comprehensive terpene profile, then live resin is probably right for you.
 Because distillate is not full-spectrum, it’s less likely to induce the entourage effect that live resin does.

 Pros and Cons of Using Live Resin